chaoge525/soafee_demo/documentation/validations.rst

 The environment clean operation involves:

-    * Starting the K3S systemd service if it is not currently active
     * Deleting any previous K3S test Service
     * Deleting any previous K3S test Deployment, ensuring corresponding Pods are also deleted